celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 npm init -y
 ```

+The -y flag will create a default package.json file without asking any questions.
+Alternatively, you can omit the -y flag to manually set all the options for your project.

 ![NPM init](./images/npm_init.png)

-Ounce it's done you should see a **package.json** file in the root of your project.
-This file has basic information on your project and more importantly, it will keep track of all your project dependencies.
+Once it's done, you should see a **package.json** file in the root of your project.
+This file has basic information about your project and, more importantly, it will keep track of all your project dependencies.

 ![NPM init created](./images/npm_init_created.png)

-Now install Hardhat in your project, by running this command.
+You can install Hardhat in your project by running the following command in your terminal:

 ```bash
 npm install hardhat --save-dev